tobiasbriones/blog/swe/dev/java/javafx/drawing/productivity/notes/building-slides-from-screenshots-app-in-javafx/domain-and-ai-engineering-on-slides-ep-2023-10-23/index.md

 while in fact, **everything is rooted in complex (usually "boring") math, domain, and engineering facts**, so AI (capitalism, OOP, etc.) is just one small part of a system, it's just one more tool.

+## Applying AI to Automate your Domain

+There are two ways to see AI, as "magic" or automation.
+As an engineer, you must ensure you understand how to apply AI correctly since it is a heavy technology with huge responsibilities.
+Applying AI correctly means it will be a mean to automate your domain rather than using it as the "magic" that marketers, general-purpose providers or practitioners will tell you.

+There is a terrible misconception out there that anything hyped or trendy becomes "the whole thing."
+For example, they believe that every random product after the ChatGPT hype is an "AI."
+Any competent engineer must understand that the AI stereotype (or "the current thing") is not supposed to do the job for you.
+It becomes like the CEO or PhD who steals the credits because of their political status.

+Implementing complex features involving AI is expensive, and the Slides EP does a good job, but it still leaves areas to optimize.
+Even though, it does provide the design and documentation to solve the primary parts of the system.

+The way I applied ORC AI in the Slides EP shows a clear insight on how to apply AI properly, since it automates the slides when you only have raw inputs like screenshots by converting it into domain concepts.
+Conversely, if your user input is already efficient, like source code instead of screenshots, using AI is unnecessary, it is all about composition, a balanced system design, and optimizing for your domain.